snowcapcyber/PowerShell-for-Penetration-Testing/README.md

 PS C:\Program Files\PowerShell\7>
 ```

 As a scripting language PowerShall can be enabled or disabled on the local machine.
-To enable Powershell we can use the following command
+To enable PowerShell we can use the following command
 ```powershell
 PS C:\> Set-ExecutionPolicy Unrestricted
 ```